yduf/yduf.github.io/_posts/2021-04-11-Personal Knowledge.md

 ---
 > Information is not so useful if you can't access and search it quickly.
 Instant search changes the way you think. - [Building personal search infrastructure for your knowledge and code](https://beepb00p.xyz/pkm-search.html) / [HN](https://news.ycombinator.com/item?id=22160572)

+> Knowledge is ephemeral.
+Even recording knowledge doesn't imply or guarantee that it will be passed down the generations entire.
+In fact, throughout history there are times when humankind 'forgot' how to do certain things. - [Jonathan Blow – Preventing the Collapse of Civilization](https://news.ycombinator.com/item?id=25788317)

 ## [How to organize personal knowledge?](https://news.ycombinator.com/item?id=17892731)

 - [dendron](https://www.dendron.so/) a local-first, markdown based, hierarchical note-taking application built on top of VSCode and friends. / [HN](https://news.ycombinator.com/item?id=26491764)